-It is no secret that sound affects people in healthcare.
+It is no secret that the effect of sound in healthcare can unfluence people negatively.
 Various studies over the years have shed light on how care and cure of patients get difficult if the sound environments are not supporting the activities.

-Patients are affected by sound levels in hospitals – and during the years the sound levels has been increasing dramatically.
+Patients are affected by sound levels in hospitals – and over the years the sound levels have been increasing dramatically.
 The reason for this can be a combination of more people in the buildings, more equipment, more complex tasks – and in general more sound sources.

 High sound levels in healthcare facilities are known to: impair sleep, increase stress, delay post-illness rehabilitation, aggravate agitation, cause psychiatric symptoms, escalate restlessness, increase respiratory rates and increase heart rates.